EnjoyableCode/SiteScrambler/README.md

 Python class to randomly morph a website
 Colin Nicholson
 06/2018
-Uses Python 2.7
+Uses Python 3, tested on Python 3.4.3

 libraries to install:

-pip install requests

-pip install beautifulsoup

-pip install selenium
+pip install -r requirements.txt

 See image files in this directory (example1.png, example2.png) for examples on how this code morphs Facebook's main page.